Azure/azure-openapi-validator/docs/rules.md

 Please refer to [synchronous-post-return.md](./synchronous-post-return.md) for details.

+### SystemDataDefinitionsCommonTypes

+System data references must utilize common types.

+Please refer to [system-data-definitions-common-types.md](./system-data-definitions-common-types.md) for details.

+### SystemDataInPropertiesBag

+Validates that system data is not defined in the properties bag, but rather as a top-level property.

+Please refer to [system-data-in-properties-bag.md](./system-data-in-properties-bag.md) for details.

 ### TopLevelResourcesListByResourceGroup

 Per [ARM guidelines](https://github.com/Azure/azure-resource-manager-rpc/blob/master/v1.0/resource-api-reference.md), all the top-level resources must have a list by resource group operation which returns the collection of the resource.